How effective are face coverings in reducing transmission of COVID-19?: Masks are personal air filters

 \section{Masks are personal air filters}

-A mask or face covering is nothing more or less than an air filter worn on the face.
-How air filters work and how efficient they are at filtering out particles of differing sizes is reasonably well understood \cite{robinson2020,wang2013}.
-Droplets and coarser aerosols (with diameter $\gtrsim \SI{1}{\micro\metre}$), which are more capable of containing significant viral doses (\cf next section), are more easily filtered because they are less mobile; fine aerosols (\SIrange{0.1}{1}{\um}) by contrast are transported around the fibre by the gas flow.
+Masks are air filters, and how these work and how efficient they are at filtering out particles of differing sizes is reasonably well understood \cite{robinson2021,wang2013}.
+Coarser aerosol \joshspeaks{particles} with diameter $\gtrsim \SI{1}{\micro\metre}$, which are more capable of containing significant viral doses (\cf section \ref{sec:biological-factors}), are more easily filtered; finer \joshspeaks{particles $\sim$}\SIrange{0.1}{1}{\um} by contrast are transported around the fibre by the gas flow.
 We illustrate this schematically in \Figref{fig:fabric-filter-efficiency}(a).

+We show experimental measurements for the filtering efficiency in medical-grade respirators from the literature in \Figref{fig:fabric-filter-efficiency}(b).
+Respirators are specialist materials typically composed of \emph{electret} fibres; these fibres \joshspeaks{carry} considerable electrostatic charge \cite{chen1993,kravtsov2000} which increases the efficiency in the \SIrange{0.1}{1}{\um} regime.
+These charges diminish over time which will decrease the filtration efficiency.
+The results for the base fabric (squares) are for its uncharged state, and thus suggest a lower bound on the respirator's efficiency after repeat use.